alephium/www/src/content/blog/Alephium-Multisig-GUI-is-here-4b23bec7e2f/index.md

 ![](image_3ceae00f1a.jpg)

-- <span id="fbc7">Go to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/show" class="markup--anchor markup--li-anchor" data-href="https://alephium.github.io/alephium-toolkit/#/multisig/show" rel="noopener" target="_blank">Show Multisig Wallet</a></span>
+- Go to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/show" class="markup--anchor markup--li-anchor" data-href="https://alephium.github.io/alephium-toolkit/#/multisig/show" rel="noopener" target="_blank">Show Multisig Wallet</a>
-- <span id="d743">Copy the “address” content</span>
+- Copy the “address” content
-- <span id="575a">Go to your wallet of choice (can be another multisig, the desktop, or extension wallet) and paste the address in the recipient field, choose the amount, the token, and send! — You can also give this address to someone else to pay to the multisig!</span>
+- Go to your wallet of choice (can be another multisig, the desktop, or extension wallet) and paste the address in the recipient field, choose the amount, the token, and send! — You can also give this address to someone else to pay to the multisig!
-- <span id="b960">(If you want to send a token, remember you will need some \$ALPH to pay for gas anyway, so send some too)</span>
+- (If you want to send a token, remember you will need some \$ALPH to pay for gas anyway, so send some too)

 #### **5 — Build a transaction**